Toronto Metropolitan University: Academics

 The university has 909 full-time faculty members during the 2019–20 academic year.
 In the same year, the university had an enrolment of 28,800 full-time undergraduate students and 2,600 full-time graduate students.
 In the 2019–20 academic year, the university also saw 5,951 people enrol in a G. Raymond Chang School of Continuing Education course; more than half of which were degree-credit courses.
 In 2017, the university had the highest reported student-faculty ratio in Ontario.
 In 2023, university has a reported a student-faculty ratio of 33:1.
 (Note: The following ratio is the number of full-time undergraduate and graduate students per full-time faculty member.)

 In 2018, the university conferred 7,199 bachelor's degrees, 1,084 master's degrees, and 75 doctoral degrees.
 More than a quarter of the bachelor's degrees awarded that year were conferred to students in business and commerce programs.
 The majority of master's and doctoral degrees conferred by the university in 2018 were to students in engineering or social science-related programs.
 The graduation rate for students that entered the university in 2011 is 74.2 per cent.

 The university holds membership in a number of national and international post-secondary organizations, such as Universities Canada and the International Association of Universities.
 The university's business school is also accredited by the Association to Advance Collegiate Schools of Business.

+Mohamed Lachemi has served as president and vice-chancellor of Toronto Metropolitan University since September 2016.
+In April 2026, the university's Board of Governors announced that Dr. Roberta Iannacito-Provenzano, the university's provost and vice-president, academic, would succeed Lachemi as the university's 10th president and vice-chancellor.
+She will become the first woman to hold the position when her five-year term begins in January 2027.